-The Diocese of St Albans includes a significant number of parishes where other faith communities comprise more than ten percent of the population.
+The Diocese of St Albans is a diverse diocese.
+It includes a significant number of parishes where other faith communities comprise more than ten percent of the population.
 Broadly speaking, there are large Jewish communities in south Hertfordshire and Barnet, and large Muslim, Hindu and Sikh communities along the diocesan spine of Watford, Hitchin, St Albans, Luton and Bedford.

 As a diocese we are committed to engaging with and partnering with members of other faith communities for the common good, pursuing mission in a global world.

 2022 Interfaith Week: 13 – 20 November 2022

 Special Interfaith Week Event: God’s Justice in Our world

 Monday, November 14, 2022 at 6.45 p.m. (light refreshments will be provided), with a start time of 7.30 p.m at St Albans Cathedral

 You are all cordially welcomed to the historic Diocesan Inter Faith Week Commemoration Event for an evening of sharing stories and real-world examples of doing well together as neighbours and working together to serve God’s justice in our one and only beautiful world’.